ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

     - cron: '0 6 * * 1-5'
 ```
 The trigger for our Terraform Apply workflow.
-This workflow runs every day from Monday till Friday at 6am (UTC), the Terraform Destroy workflow runs at 4pm (UTC).
+This workflow runs every day from Monday to Friday at 6 am (UTC), and the Terraform Destroy workflow runs at 4 pm (UTC).

 ```YAML
 - name: Terraform Init